 The features that the PUR team brings to the table with this product are outstanding.
 With a water filter, it’s easy to let your expectations box you in.
 You just want a simple device that will make your water non-poisonous, right?

-Let PUR astound you with its advanced features.
-This water filter attaches onto your existing kitchen water faucet with one simple click, making it truly the easiest install job that we have ever seen.
-Unlike some other water filters, this water filter will purify up to 100 gallons of water with each filter replacement—which makes it a great return on both your initial investment as well as save you costs on continual upkeep.
+Let PUR astound you with its advanced water filter system features.
+This water filter attaches onto your existing kitchen faucet with one simple click, making it truly the easiest install job that we have ever seen.
+Unlike some other water filters, this faucet filter will purify up to 100 gallons of water with each filter replacement—which makes it a great return on your initial investment and saves you costs on continual upkeep.

 PUR also provides low-cost, budget-friendly filter replacements, so you’ll always have a good fit for a new one when you need it.
-Its filter technology keeps everything out of your tap water that you don’t want to be drinking, but leaves in everything beneficial.
-Specially formulated not to strip water of its beneficial attributes while protecting your home, the PUR water filter displays recognition of impurities and good water attributes alike.
+Its water filtration system keeps everything out of your tap water that you don’t want to be drinking, but leaves in everything beneficial.

-That’s not the only benefit you’ll see with the PUR water filter.
-If you compare the cost of this water filtration system with the cost of having to buy pre-filtered water from the store, you’ll easily save a thousand dollars a year—which means you’ll recoup the cost of this device several times over, likely within the first month.
+That’s not the only benefit you’ll see with the PUR faucet mount water filter.
+If you compare the cost of this faucet water filter with the cost of having to buy pre-filtered water from the store, you’ll easily save a thousand dollars a year—which means you’ll recoup the cost of this device several times over, likely within the first month.
 Try it and see!

 Read Full Review: PUR FM-3700 Advanced Faucet Water Filter